 - Research related to the human body and its systems, including tissues, cells, and the structure and function of macromolecules, all in support of critical thinking on adult health issues.

-- Research related to the complexity of the human anatomy and physiology, including comprehension of the integumentary system and defense mechanisms.
+- Research related to the complexity of the human anatomy and physiology, including comprehension of the integumentary system and defence mechanisms.

 - Interacting with others on health issues in a group setting.